 Casa Ladrillo; a two-bedroom, two bath, double-master-suite townhome with a private pool in McAllen available for short-term rentals.
-Home sleeps a maximum of six adult guests using sofa and/or deluxe air mattress.
+The townhome sleeps a maximum of six adult guests using the sofa and/or deluxe air mattress.
 Minimum two night stay.
-Not safe or suitable for children (0-12 years) and no unattended teenagers allowed.
-See House Rules here.
+Because of access tot he pool, the home is not safe or suitable for children (0-12 years) and no unattended teenagers are allowed.

 Learn more about McAllen at anothersideofus.com

 - Quinta Mazatlan: Native tropical South Texas plant life surrounds a Spanish-revival estate.
 (S. McAllen)